MirkoHernandez/denote-folgezettel/Readme.md

 `denote-fz-dired-section-up`

-Opens a dired buffer with the notes corresponding with all the descendants of the parent of the dired file at point.
+Opens a dired buffer with the notes corresponding with all the descendants of the upper level of the dired file at point.

 `denote-fz-dired-main-notes`

 Opens a dired buffer with all the top level notes.